Pharmerit Supports Global Pandemic Effort

-In addition to working on this validation, Pharmerit purchased Peloton, based in the Netherlands, and then merged with Open Health, based in the UK.
-Seemingly overnight, this merger changed Pharmerit into an international company.
-With 700 end users, the company has 15 offices in 5 countries, including the US, UK, the Netherlands, Germany, India and China.
-Pharmerit needed managed IT services that increased efficiency, improved collaboration and reduced costs as they worked to prove the efficacy of the COVID-19 vaccine.
+In addition to working on this validation, Pharmerit purchased Peloton, based in the Netherlands, and then merged with Open Health, based in the U.K. Seemingly overnight, this merger changed Pharmerit into an international company.
+With 700 end users, the company has 15 offices in 5 countries, including the U.S., U.K., the Netherlands, Germany, India and China.
+Pharmerit needed managed IT services and a cloud environment to increase efficiency, improve collaboration and reduce the costs of working globally to prove the efficacy of the COVID-19 vaccine.

 Aging Infrastructure Reducing Productivity and Increasing Costs

-With the merger of 3 companies came an overlap of IT support services.
-Three different IT managed service providers were now in charge of help desk support as well as on-premise and remote work devices.
+With the merger of 3 companies came an overlap of IT support services and disparate technology environments.
+Three different IT managed service providers were now in charge of help desk support, as well as on-premise and remote-work devices.
 Often, end users didn’t know whom to contact when a problem arose, and they had to wait to get their questions answered.
 COVID-19 made it necessary for workers to work remotely, but only 30% of the company could do so with the aging infrastructure.
 With outdated versioning protocols and noncompliant devices, what was very time-consuming work now was becoming almost impossible.
 Pharmerit needed a way to roll out new remote devices to their managed teams and to have a secure cloud-based network that all could access.